melisamalala/githubsearchpages/README.md

 ## Technologies Used
  Angular 6
- Node - for Dependancy Management
+ Node - for Dependency Management
  Bootstrap
  CSS
  HTML